-During 2019/20 the College carried out phase 2 of the major capital project to replace the entire College heating system and to install a mixed mode ventilation system in the Victorian, grade II listed building in Crowndale Road.
+In November 2020 the College achieved practical completion on the major capital project to replace the entire College heating system and to install a mixed mode ventilation system in the Victorian, grade II listed building in Crowndale Road.
 The heating system uses efficient modern boilers to reduce the College's use of fossil fuels, whilst the ventilation scheme design utilises features of the existing structure of the Victorian building and is sympathetic to its grade II listed features and also adopts an environmentally sustainable approach.
 The system utilises reflective window blinds and secondary double glazing to reduce initial solar gain, the thermal mass of the walls and night cooling to help keep the room air temperatures from rising and natural air circulation routes to avoid the need for any mechanical cooling of air.
+This has been particularly beneficial in enabling good ventilation to be maintained in line with guidance on mitigating the spread of Covid-19.

-MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2020
+MEMBERS' REPORT INCLUDING THE STRATEGIC REPORT for the year ended 31 July 2021